 New Year is a holiday that everyone is looking forward to with joy hoping for miracles, meeting new people and having great memories.
 All this you will find in Western Ukraine.
 In this article, we will show you the best places to visit in our country during New Year’s time.

 You can choose from our variety of New Year in Ukraine tours.
 We organize private as well as group tours to help our guests get to know Ukrainian culture and have fun celebrating this holiday.

 Where to go for the New Year in Ukraine?

 Visit fabulous Lviv

 The first association with Western Ukraine is, of course, Lviv.
-This city has already become a Ukrainian tourist Mecca: cosy streets and European architecture, delicious food and excitable drinks, lovely coffee shops and atmospheric pubs.
-In winter Lviv becomes the centre of a fairy tale.
+This city has already become a Ukrainian tourist Mecca: cozy streets and European architecture, delicious food and excitable drinks, lovely coffee shops, and atmospheric pubs.
+In winter Lviv becomes the center of a fairy tale.

 Transcarpathia is famous for its uniqueness, and not for nothing.
 The region is a bright mixture of people, languages, traditions and various curious things.
 Thanks to this multiculturalism, the celebrations last for several weeks; first, they celebrate Catholic Christmas, followed by New year, Orthodox Christmas, Malanka and Baptism.
 At the same time, in Mukacheve, they hold the festival, Chervene wine, which attracts wine lovers from around the world.

 The town’s guests may also want to visit one of the most powerful fortresses in Ukraine, Palanok castle, walk along the main street to the Town Hall and make a wish, rubbing the button on the monument to the chimney sweeper.

 And to make your holiday even more exciting, go on the New Year tour!